solenedel/coding-challenges/Problem-1/Problem1.md

       // return roomCount (the total number of rooms)

       // RECURSIVE CASE: at least one adjacent room has visited: false,
-      // call checkWalls() with the new currentRoomObject
+      // call checkWalls() with the new currentLocation
-      // return checkWalls(currentRoomObject)
+      // return checkWalls(currentLocation)

   };